browserup/browserup-cli/README.md

 ## What is BrowserUp?

-BrowserUp is a suite of open source tools that offer a new approach to testing.
-Our first tool is a load testing tool that lets you use your existing assets to drive load.
+BrowserUp is a suite of tools that offer a new approach to testing.
+Our first tool is a load testing tool that uses your existing assets to drive load.

 The idea is simple--if you are like most companies, you maintain multiple implementations of "how to talk" to your app.
-We think that's a waste of time, and a source of bugs.
+We think that's a waste of time and a source of bugs.

 BrowserUp Load Test lets you take *anything* that drives traffic, and use _that_ to drive load for a load test.
-BrowserUp uses a unique model of scaling instrumented containers to drive load.
+BrowserUp uses a unique *instrumented container* model of scaling load.
-You can take any asset that can run in a container, and use it to drive load.
+You can take any asset that can run in a container and use it to drive load.

 Use your own libraries, your own scripts, your own code, your own tests, your own clients, your own mobile apps, your own IOT code, your own streaming video.